- TVFind out more about...

 We built out the network for the second national commercial multiplex for Sound Digital which launched in Spring 2016.
 We are also responsible for the expansion of the BBC national network, which has increased the network’s coverage to over 97% of the UK population.

-This programme is nearing completion with all sites due to be completed by mid-2017 significantly expanding the UK’s local DAB coverage.
+This programme is in now complete with the final sites being completed and switched on at the end of March 2018, significantly expanding the UK’s local DAB coverage.

 [i] Defined as coverage on local DAB which Ofcom has assessed is broadly equivalent to the existing FM coverage of the largest local commercial radio station in each multiplex area.